darrenmeehan/BuddyPress-Like/readme.txt

 == Changelog ==
 = 0.3 =
+- Improved usage of text strings in move to help translation
+- Moved bp_like_remove_favourites() from scripts.php to settings.php
+- Implemented Like button is different templates
+- Changed Option: Post to activity stream default setting is now off
 - No longer posting update when someone likes a comment
 - Now enqeueing scripts through recommended wp_enqueue_scripts
 - Removed jQuery UI as themes should include this if needed
 - Add <span></span> around like count - similar to comment count in BuddyPress
 - Added <small></small> around display of who likes updates
 - Fixes applied to AJAX
-- Test with WordPress 4.3
+- Test with WordPress 4.4 and BuddyPress 2.4

 = 0.2.2 =
 - Fixed output for when three people like an activity